Peliha-ip/Burrowed-Bonds/README.md

 - Pepe le Pew (get sprayed by a skunk)
 - Meep Meep (Have a renamed coyote with "Wiles E Coyote" chase a renamed roadrunner with "Meep Meep")
 - Acme (Get blasted near a roadrunner)
+- Raise Up Your Bat (Use a baseball bat to attack a mob)